RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 ## Out-of-Sync Branches

 Your master or working branch may get out-of-sync.
-In general, **do not use VSCODE or GITHUB MERGE** to resolve merge conflicts.
+In general, **do not use VSCODE or GITHUB MERGE** to resolve merge conflicts (See [Resolving rebase conflicts](#resolving-rebase-conflicts).
 Here are some commands to run for common out-of-sync situations:

 **Master is behind upstream master**
 ```